Pinpoint tests of suspension

 Yes

 TIGHTEN or INSTALL new suspension bolts.
-See Section 204-01 for more information.
-(Front suspension).
-See Section 204-02 for more information.
-(Rear suspension).
+Refer to Section 204-01.
+(Front Suspension) for additional information.
+Refer to Section 204-02.
+(Rear Suspension) for additional information.

 No